 On the ClimateTrade marketplace, you can filter projects by SDG, helping you align your carbon offsetting activities with the goals that are important to your company.

 Traceability of carbon offsets

 Finally, the right carbon offsetting project will also depend on your preferences.
 For instance, companies tend to prefer projects that are close to their operations, making it easier to demonstrate their impact.

-The most important element to consider in choosing carbon offsets is traceability.
+The most important element to consider in choosing carbon credits is traceability.
 You need to make sure that the money you spend on carbon offsetting actually ends up in the project you chose.
 This is why we at ClimateTrade use blockchain technology, making all transactions transparent and traceable and supporting your company’s accountability and reporting.